WellingtonShanghai/Y8-ComputerScience/index.md

   2. What aspects are there for a healthy life style such as, diet, exercise and habits which include drinking, smoking, screen time etc
   3. Once you have a list of broad aspects, you can then as a group to divide tasks to research in-depth for each aspect
   4. For each aspect, you can then come up with a list of quiz questions - make sure the questions can be answered judged easily by using programming languages
+  5. Make sure you have at last 15 questions

 Example questions:
   1. At least how many minutes of moderate intensity activity a week is considered to be essential for a healthy life style? (the answer 150 is an easy answer using programming language to judge)